thegetty/quire-docs/content/documentation/for-developers.md

 ### `quire-starter-theme`

 Quire Starter Theme ([quire-starter-theme](https://github.com/gettypubs/quire-starter-theme)) is the basic theme that is included when starting a new Quire project with the `quire new` command.
-It is designed to broadly cover a full range of use-cases and to demonstrate the range of Quire content model, without being too overly specific or complex, making it easy to customize and build from.
+It is designed to broadly cover a full range of use-cases and to demonstrate the range of Quire content model, without being overly specific or complex, making it easy to customize and build from.
 Read more about the use of themes in [Customizing Styles](/guide/styles-customization).

 {{< q-figure id="1.3" >}}